cosc2336-ds-alg/assg06/README.md

 `operationCount` by ` each time your function is called.

-If you implemented your recursive function as described, you should get exactly the same numbre of calls of your function as is expected in the test.
+If you implemented your recursive function as described, you should get exactly the same number of calls of your function as is expected in the test.
 The total number of times the recursive function will be called is related to $\varphi^n$ as described, because Fibonacci numbers are deeply related to the golden ratio $\varphi$.
 The expression for the `expectedOperationCount`